boldbi/bold-bi-docs/docs/managing-resources/manage-users/import-database-users.md

 ![Confirmation dialog after import users started](/static/assets/managing-resources/manage-users/images/confirmation-dialogue-on-import-click.png#width=70%)

 You can view the status of the current import by clicking on the `View Status` button in the above confirmation dialog, and you will be navigated to the bulk import job details page where you can view the details of the current import job.
-Please learn more about the Bulk Import Result page [here](/managing-resources/manage-users/bulk-import-result/).
+Please learn more about the [Bulk Import Result](/managing-resources/manage-users/bulk-import-result/) page.

 ![Bulk user import job details page](/static/assets/managing-resources/manage-users/images/import-job-details-page.png#width=70%)